 What are the possible benefits of taking part?

 By registering your information on our outpatient database you are giving permission to be contacted about future research studies.
 This will likely increase your access to research.
-While these studies may not directly benefit you, they are likely to further our knowledge of spinal cord injury.
+While these studies may not directly benefit you, they may further our knowledge of spinal cord injury.

 What are the possible risks of taking part?